Adjustable dumbbells are a great option for anyone seeking an all-in-one type of weight training equipment.

 These dumbbells are also a great choice for anyone who is short on space, as each adjustable dumbbell effectively replaces 18 fixed-weight dumbbells.

-That said, these may not be the best adjustable dumbbells for performing super-set type workouts, as adjusting the weights takes too long compared to the Power Block Elite and other dumbbells that use a selector pin or dial.
+That said, these may not be the best adjustable dumbbells for performing super-set type workouts, as adjusting the weights takes too long compared to other adjustable dumbbell sets that use a selector pin or dial.

 Each dumbbell has a minimum weight of 11 pounds, making this set an excellent choice for those who are just starting to lift.